VitorGuimaraes/phx_dev_env/README.md

 ### 6. Install CommitLint, Husky and Commitizen (optional)

 Optionally you can install these tools, so you can easily implement GitFlow and [`Conventional Commits`](https://www.conventionalcommits.org/) in your project.
+After you exit from the container in step 5, the installer will ask you for install.
 We also recommend that you use [`Gitmoji`](https://gitmoji.dev/)

 ### 7. Add Credo Dependency (optional)